ArshDawra/Codeforces-Scraper/README.md

 # Codeforces Scraper

-A simple scraper which uses Codeforces API to get basic information about a user and also displays your online and offline friends.
+A simple scraper which uses Codeforces API to get basic information about the searched user and also displays your online and offline friends.

 ## Tech Stack